PetrosStav/HumanComputerInteraction/README.md

 # HumanComputerInteraction

-Android Studio Project for the course Human Computer Interaction.Creating an interface for a washing machine with voice recognition capabilities
+Android Studio Project for the course Human Computer Interaction for the Computer Science Department of the Athen's University of Economics and Business.
+Features a Washing Machine App for a target group of young people.